AntonioMolteni/CalTTC-Website/README.md

 # CalTTC-Website

-Website Direction: How to get Started
+Website Directions: How to get Started

 1. Clone the old website repository from github to your machine: https://github.com/CalTTC/CalTTCwebpage.
 (I recommend cloning it to a folder on your desktop.) as well as the new website repository: https://github.com/AntonioMolteni/CalTTC-Website